Piecre24/Kenneth-s-Portfolio/README.md

 As myself, I want to see im able to open my CV.

 As myself, I want my skillset to displayed from a database.

+As myself, I want my website to be responsive.